g-leech/argmin-gravitas/_posts/2014-07-31-comparing.markdown

 * Comparing _between_ people is difficult: too much varies (energy; aptitude; <a href="{{lottery}}">lottery of fascinations</a>) and ordering them is anyway risky.
 Better to compare up to your personal best, or down to your past self. <br><br>

+* "It's just a drop in the ocean" is comparing up, to having solved the entire problem all at once.
+This is very useful for correcting people who think their ineffective policy is amazing ([recycling](https://medium.com/@robertwiblin/what-you-think-about-landfill-and-recycling-is-probably-totally-wrong-3a6cf57049ce), say).
+David Mitchell: "_Yet what is any ocean, but a multitude of drops?_"

 * One of the strongest ways to make me realise my good fortune is checking my 'temporal privilege'. <a href="{{tabb}}">In many ways</a> it is better to be a minimum-wage worker now than to be Julius Caesar, or King Croesus in their time.
-There is no amount of money you could give me to live in the year 1700 even.
+There's no amount of money you could give me to live in the year 1700 even.
 (It's far larger than the other privileges.)<br><br> When people (or <a href="{{g}}">I myself</a>) complain about the tedium or inauthenticity of white-collar jobs, I retort, “But think of how painful and miserable and cold and hungry and scared and ignorant our ancestors were!
 Your problems are small on the long view, and in such a rich society <a href="{{gwern}}">there is an alternative</a>".
 (Gwern's calculation is not prudential: it is a tool to force you to realise your freedom and your luck.) <br><br>

 * When rating my own posts' <a href="{{imp}}">importance</a>, I compare up to the most important possible work: the one that discusses how to preserve value until the far reaches of the future, over trillions of years.
 If I compared down, to an average social media status update, then my scores would be much higher.<br><br>